-Compensation for Directors is determined by the Compensation Committee and consists of basic compensation and stock compensation to enable the further promotion of shared value with shareholders and provide incentive for the Company's Directors, etc., to sustainably increase the Company's corporate value.
-Regarding stock compensation, restricted stocks to be provided consist of

-"tenure-based restricted stock" which requires continuous service for a certain period as a Director of the Company, and "performance-linked stock" (not applicable to Independent Directors) which requires the attainment of the Company's medium- to long-term business performance targets.
+Compensation for Directors is determined by the Compensation Committee and consists of basic compensation and stock compensation to sustainably increase the Company's corporate value and enable the further promotion of shared value with shareholders.
+Regarding stock compensation, restricted stocks to be provided consist of "tenure-based restricted stock" which requires continuous service for a certain period as a Director of the Company, and "performance-linked stock" (not applicable to Independent Directors) which requires the attainment of the Company's medium- to long-term business performance targets.